The adult teaches its nonsense.

 Your wings would help you fly higher,

-but they would batter every object in their way
+but they’d batter all objects in their way

-Your fangs would help you tear into the juiciest carcass
+Your fangs would help you tear into the plumpest carcass

 but they wouldn’t falter to pierce the still-living